AKFahim110/Retinal_Vessel_Segmentation-DR_Classification/README.md

 If you use this code or build on it, please cite the corresponding thesis:

-> Fahim, Adalat Khan. *Retinal Vessel Segmentation and Diabetic Retinopathy Classification Using Vessel Graph Based U-Net Approach.* 2025.
+> Fahim, Adalat Khan. *Retinal Vessel Segmentation and Diabetic Retinopathy Classification Using Vessel Graph Based U-Net Approach.* Sichuan University,2025.